 - Tyler Pond in Goshen (trout, largemouth bass, calico bass, chain pickerel, brown bullhead, sunfish, yellow perch)

 - West Hill Pond in New Hartford (trout, kokanee salmon, largemouth bass, smallmouth bass, sunfish, yellow perch, rainbow smelt)

 - West Side Pond in Goshen (trout, largemouth bass, brown bullhead, sunfish, yellow perch)

 Still Don't Know Where to Start?
-Book a guided ice fishing trip in Connecticut with Captain Blaine Anderson.
-All you have to do is bundle up and bring hot beverages, food and your camera.
-He'll provide instruction and top-of-the-line gear.
+Book a guided ice fishing trip in Connecticut with Bassmaster Elite Series Professional Angler Paul Mueller.
+All you have to do is bundle up and bring hot beverages, food, and your camera.
+He'll provide instruction and gear.